How to Stop Alcohol Shakes? | Futures Recovery Healthcare

 Why Do Alcoholics Shake?

 Alcohol shakes are the result of chronic or long-term alcohol abuse.
 Long-term alcoholics will have alcohol shakes due to brain damage, liver disease (cirrhosis), or Wernicke-Korsakoff syndrome.
 If sufficient scar tissue prevents the liver from eliminating ammonia and other toxins from the bloodstream, alcoholics with cirrhosis of the liver may experience uncontrollable shaking.
-The Wernicke-Korsakoff syndrome is typically diagnosed in alcoholics with significant thiamine deficiency resulting from malnutrition.
+Wernicke-Korsakoff syndrome is typically diagnosed in alcoholics with significant thiamine deficiency resulting from malnutrition.
 Memory loss, alcohol shakes, and the inability to walk without assistance are symptoms of Wernicke-Korsakoff.

 Can You Experience Shakes During Recovery?